Pterostilbene is a phenol similar to resveratrol and is found in blueberries and grapes.

 Pterostilbene is more potent than resveratrol and has a higher bioavailability (1).

 Pterostilbene, when combined with NAD (nicotinamide riboside) intermediate products such as Tru Niagen® which contains nicotinamide riboside (NR), promotes cellular health while aging due to its ability to raise NAD levels (nicotinamide adenine dinucleotide) (3).
 NAD biosynthesis in mammals is a pathway involved in cells throughout the body and is believed to regulate the process of aging.
 Nicotinamide is converted into NMN which is then converted into NAD.
 Intermediate enzymes, like nicotinamide riboside (NR), increase the available NAD and contributes to overall longevity and cellular health in the body (4).
 A randomized, double-blind, placebo-controlled study followed the effects of pairing Pterostilbene with NR and found that it was an effective way to raise NAD levels, and thus contribute to cellular health and fitness while aging (3).
-Combining NR and Pterostilbene may also increase LDL (good cholesterol) as demonstrated in human clinical studies (2).
+Combining NR and Pterostilbene may also increase LDL cholesterol as demonstrated in human clinical studies (2).

 Pure Nootropics’ Pterostilbene provides 100 mg per 1 capsule.
 Suggested use for adults is 1 capsule by mouth once daily, or as directed by your healthcare practitioner.